 As indicated above, both the Commission and Congress have long recognized the importance of equity-based compensation in attracting and retaining qualified personnel.
-Capital Southwest submits that maintaining the ability of a BDC to provide capital and management expertise to privatelyheld companies by attracting and retaining highly qualified employees and officers is in the public interest, including the interests of Capital Southwest's shareholders.
+Capital Southwest submits that maintaining the ability of a business development company to provide capital and management expertise to privately-held companies by attracting and retaining highly qualified employees and officers is in the public interest, including the interests of Capital Southwest's shareholders.
 Capital Southwest competes for talented employees with banks, private equity funds and other financial services companies that are not investment companies registered under the 1940 Act, all of which pay substantially higher cash compensation to their employees.
-These organizations are also able to offer all types of equity-based compensation to their employees, including restricted stock, and, therefore, have an advantage over Capital Southwest in attracting and retaining highly qualified personnel.
+These organizations are also able to offer all types of equi ty-based compensation to their employees, including restricted stock, and, therefore, have an advantage over Capital Southwest in attracting and retaining highly qualified personnel.
 For Capital Southwest to compete on a more equal basis with such organizations, it must be able to attract and retain talented employees, and offer them comparable compensation packages.
-Capital Southwest acknowledges that, while awards granted under the Plan would have a dilutive effect on the shareholder's equity in Capital Southwest, that effect would be bar outweighed by the anticipated benefits of the Plan to Capital Southwest and its shareholders.
+These professionals, Capital Southwest suggests, in turn are likely to increase Capital Southwest's performance and shareholder value.